The coronavirus pandemic has shone a light on our social care system and forced us to reflect on the fact that we need to develop new models of care.

 There are three key areas for reform that need to be examined by the Task Force, with clear policy solutions developed for each.
 These are:

-- Clarity in the planning system: It is currently much harder to build housing-with-care than care homes due to a lack of definition in the planning system.
+Clarity in the planning system: Funding options for affordable housing-with-care provision: It is currently much harder to build housing-with-care than care homes due to a lack of definition in the planning system.
 This needs to change through clear definition and categorisation of housing-with-care.

 To stay up to date with the latest Task Force news, click here.